code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-10-04-spring-kafka-embedded-unit-test-example.md

 The message consumer and producer classes from the Hello World example are unchanged so we won't go into detail explaining them.
 You can check out the [Spring Kafka tutorial]({{ site.url }}/2016/09/spring-kafka-consumer-producer-example.html) for more details.

-# Unit Testing with an Embedded Kafka Server
+# Unit Testing with an Embedded Kafka Broker

 `spring-kafka-test` includes an embedded Kafka server that can be created via a JUnit `@ClassRule` annotation.
 The rule will start a [ZooKeeper](https://zookeeper.apache.org/){:target="_blank"} and [Kafka](https://kafka.apache.org/){:target="_blank"} server instance on a random port before all the test cases are run, and stops the instances once the test cases are finished.

-The `KafkaEmbedded` constructor takes as parameters: the number of Kafka brokers to start, whether a controlled shutdown is needed and the topics that need to be created on the broker.
+The `KafkaEmbedded` constructor takes as parameters: the number of Kafka servers to start, whether a controlled shutdown is needed and the topics that need to be created on the server.

 > Always pass the topics as a parameter to the embedded Kafka server.
 This assures that the topic is not auto-created and present when the `MessageListener` connects.